Digital Onboarding KYC: Drop-Offs & Compliance

 The Real Cost of Each Drop-Off Point

-To quantify the impact, consider an e-money institution with 10,000 monthly sign-ups and an average customer lifetime value of GBP 350.
-If the overall drop-off rate decreases from 60% to 35% through journey optimisation, the gain is 2,500 additional customers per month, representing GBP 10.5 million in additional revenue over one year.
+To quantify the impact, consider a digital banking platform with 10,000 monthly sign-ups and an average customer lifetime value of CAD 450.
+If the overall drop-off rate decreases from 60% to 35% through journey optimisation, the gain is 2,500 additional customers per month, representing CAD 13.5 million in additional revenue over one year.

 Optimising Each Step Without Compromising Compliance